stovereadywood/stovereadywood.github.io/falling-pm25.md

+# Falling PM2.5 and the future of firewood

 There's a lot of talk recently about the future of firewood as a fuel source in people's home.
-Some pressure groups are calling for less wood burning, but here we explain how technological advnances by stove manufacturers allow for a large increase in firewood burning at the same time as huge decreases in pollution.
+Some pressure groups are calling for less wood burning, but here we explain how technological advances by stove manufacturers allow for a large increase in firewood burning at the same time as huge decreases in pollution.